 Machine learning for environmental science is playing a role not just in digesting huge volumes of critical information.
 It can also help gather that information as part of the monitoring net behind the Internet of Things (IoT).

-Small, smart sensors that are plugged into the internet, the IoT can incorporate everything from groundwater monitors to temperature sensors to infrared cameras.
-It's part of the net that is pulling in all the data that sustainability experts use to make their recommendations.
+Small, smart sensors plugged into the internet can incorporate everything from groundwater monitors to temperature sensors to infrared cameras.
+It's part of the net that pulls in all the data sustainability experts use to make their recommendations.
 But it's far too much data, coming in too fast, for any human to absorb.

-So another use for artificial intelligence in environmental science is to actively monitor and learn from those sensor nets.
-It can parse and report on the data, and even act as a real-time control system for functions like crop watering, forest fire alerts, or pollution spill alarms.
+So another use for artificial intelligence in environmental science is to monitor and learn from those sensor nets actively.
+It can parse and report on data and even act as a real-time control system for functions such as crop watering, forest fire alerts, or pollution spill alarms.

 How AI can help sustainability in construction and building materials

-AI is already hard at work in materials science coming up with newer and greener kinds of compounds to build structures and devices.
-For example, researchers in England have used AI's broad ability to look at the vast chains of chemical relationships combined with expert insight to identify at least four entirely new materials that will create more efficient battery technology.
+AI is already hard at work in materials science, developing new,d greener compounds to build structures and devices.
+For example, researchers in England have used AI's broad ability to analyze vast chains of chemical relationships, combined with expert insight, to identify at least four entirely new materials that will enable more efficient battery technology.

 Other researchers are using AI in materials science to identify compounds that are more effective in carbon capture.
 Vast plants may eventually suck carbon directly from the air with more efficient absorption materials to lock it away.